nadethoughts/Aetheria/Campaigns/Nimble/PCs/Whisper (Jason).md

 - Killed several kobolds in the animal pen fight with daggers and sling shots.
 - Benefited from Umbrail's Heart's Fire, gaining extra action economy in a key fight.
 - Was protected by Rowan's Interpose when Umbrail's Overload threatened nearby allies.
+- Assessed the wild warg family and determined that it would allow the party to withdraw peacefully if no one advanced aggressively.
 - Helped find the key and free Lil Chang after the party discovered him chained in the Warren.

 ## Current Hooks